After the Fires…3 Top Tips for Daily Detox

 - Herbs: parsley (fresh, not dried), sage, rosemary, thyme

 - Whey protein (MUST be bioactive, cold-processed, made from non-denatured proteins – provides precursor amino acids)

 You might wish you could just take glutathione as a pill… but your body will digest is as a protein – so you won’t get the benefits.

 The production and recycling of glutathione in your body requires many different nutrients and you CAN take these.
 Here are ESSENTIAL supplements you need to take consistently to boost your levels of glutathione:

 - Vitamins C and E (in the form of mixed tocopherols)

 - Folate (B9) and vitamins B6 and B12.
 These are some of the most critical to keep your body producing glutathione.

-- TIP: here are three important ways to identify a truly high quality vitamin: B9 will NOT be in the form of folic acid, which is a synthetic form.
-The highest quality B9 is the active form of 5 methyltetrahydrofolate (5-MTHF) or methyl folate.
+- TIP: here are two important ways to identify a truly high quality vitamin: B9 will NOT be in the form of folic acid.
+The highest quality B9 is the active form of 5 methyltetrahydrofolate.
 The B6 will be the in active form of P5P, and B12 will be in the in the active form of methylcobalamin, NOT cyanocobalamin.